Dhiren-p/Python-Chess-Tkinter/README.md

 🔍 Code Glossary & Piece Mapping
 The variable names and methods in this project use traditional terminology from when I first developed the logic according to Indian names.
 Here is how they map to standard English chess pieces:

-Raja → King
+Raja → King,
-Rani → Queen
+Rani → Queen,
-Hathi → Rook
+Hathi → Rook,
-Unth → Bishop
+Unth → Bishop,
-Ghoda → Knight
+Ghoda → Knight,
-Sainik_w → White Pawn
+Sainik_w → White Pawn,
 Sainik_b → Black Pawn